 - Creating concepts.

-- Validation of the concepts with users with product knowledge.
+- Validation of the concepts by users with product knowledge.

 - Creation of functional prototypes.